Women in United States juries

-The representation of women on United States juries has drastically increased during the last hundred years because of legislation and court rulings.
+The representation of women on United States juries drastically increased during the last hundred years because of legislation and court rulings.
 Until the latter part of the twentieth century, women were routinely excluded from jury service.
 The push for women's jury rights sparked a debate similar to that surrounding the women's suffrage movement.
-It permeated the media with arguments for and against.
+At that time, it filled the media with arguments for and against.
 Federal and state court case rulings increased women's participation on juries.
 Some states allowed women to serve on juries much earlier than others, while also differing on whether women's suffrage also implied women's jury service.

 History

 The jury of matrons was an early exception to the exclusion of women from juries.
 Stemming from English common law, matrons in the American colonies were occasionally called upon in cases involving pregnant women to offer expertise on pregnancy and childbirth.
-William Blackstone spearheaded the idea of women's exclusion as a result of "propter defectum sexus," meaning "based on the defect of sex", and his beliefs were integrated into the legal systems of the United States, including the ideals of coverture.
-Women's place on the jury would be challenged for decades with arguments, including their lack of intelligence, emotional stability, and need to tend to home life.
-Women would find themselves between the two ends of the spectrum: the full legal right to participate on a jury or barred from participation.
+William Blackstone spearheaded the idea of women's exclusion as a result of "proper defectum sexus," meaning "based on the defect of sex", and his beliefs were integrated into the legal systems of the United States, including the ideals of coverture.
+Women's place on the jury would be challenged for decades with arguments including their supposed lack of intelligence, emotional stability, and need to tend to home life.
+Women would find themselves between two ends of a spectrum: having the full legal right to participate on a jury or barred from participation entirely.

 Most arguments for exclusionary policies relied on the belief that women had other preceding duties in the home.
 The belief that women were too sensitive or incompetent to be jurors was also widespread.
 Some opponents of female jurors sought to shield women from the unpleasant content of many court cases.
+These arguments follow a wider trend of arguments used to challenge political participation by minority groups.
 At a time when women were beginning to assert their sameness with men, the movement for jury rights often required them to emphasize their differences, arguing that men and women were not interchangeable.

 The movement to include women on juries largely coincided with the women's suffrage movement.
 However, when women gained the right to vote, it was not automatically clear that women also had the right to serve on juries.
 In fact, with federal women's suffrage came many questions about women's citizenship after marrying a foreigner, holding political office, or serving on a jury.
 The movement for women's jury rights has been described as “something very like a second suffrage campaign.”

-As jury trial is guaranteed by the Sixth Amendment to the United States Constitution by the phrase "a speedy and public trial, by an impartial jury" and the Equal Protection Clause in the Fourteenth Amendment, gender representation in American juries has mainly been decided by Supreme court rulings.
+As jury trial is guaranteed by the Sixth Amendment to the United States Constitution by the phrase "a speedy and public trial, by an impartial jury" and the Equal Protection Clause in the Fourteenth Amendment, gender representation in American juries has mainly been decided by Supreme Court rulings.

 With current state legislation, all-female juries are possible—the jury of the State of Florida v.
 George Zimmerman got attention for its all-woman composition.